PedroTroller/PhpCSFixer-Custom-Fixers/README.md

 ```

-## PedroTroller/phpspec_scenario_scope
+## PedroTroller/phpspec

+ - PHPSpec spec functions MUST BE ordered with specs first (order: let, letGo, its_* and it_* functons)
+ - PHPSpec spec functions MUST NOT have a return type declaration
-PHPSpec spec functions MUST NOT have a public scope.
+ - PHPSpec spec functions MUST NOT have a public scope.

 ### Configuration